 Speed is an important ranking factor, and many optimizations can be made to improve it – but having a deep understanding of exactly which metrics to improve is what gives webmasters and SEOs a competitive edge.

 Back in July 2018, Google shared some data on long tail and the aftermath of the release of the ‘Speed Update’, which reduced the rankings of very slow mobile pages in the search results.

 The results were positive.
 95% of countries had improved speeds, and there was a 20% reduction in abandonment rate for navigations initiated from the search results.

 But perhaps most importantly of all, user-centric performance metrics improved by 15% to 20% for the slowest third of traffic after they get search engine optimization help from an expert.

 What Does ‘Fast’ Actually Mean?

-When webmasters and SEOs think about page speed performance, they can get caught up in focusing solely on trying to achieve a fast full load time for a given URL.
+When webmasters and SEO companies like just seo think about page speed performance, they can get caught up in focusing solely on trying to achieve a fast full load time for a given URL.
 This is a common error that can often result in a reel of initiatives devised to reduce the amount of time it takes for a page to fully load.